bmj2728/PlugsConc/README.md

 - manifests are hashed on load to quickly identify changes
 - manifests are stored in a map keyed by the directory path
 - future state will allow plugins to be loaded dynamically using fsnotify
+- consider plugin config files to be stored as sidecars to the plugin binary
+- security

 ## Concurrency

 - Research concurrent file system ops using os.Root.FS()'s fs.FS object